theobald-software/kb.theobald-software.github.io/content/_xtract-universal/runs-an-ADF-pipeline-when-sap-extraction-file-is-successfully-uploaded-to-Azure-storage.md

 Xtract Universal extracts SAP data and loads it into an Azure Storage as a parquet file.
 An Azure Storage event trigger is used to run an ADF pipeline for further processing of the SAP file.

 #### ADF Pipelines and Storage Event Triggers
 The *Master pipeline* is triggered by an Azure Storage event and calls a child pipeline for further processing.
-The *Master pipeline" has an event trigger based on Azure storage.
+The *Master pipeline* has an event trigger based on Azure storage.

 The Master pipeline has 2 activities:
 	- write a log to an Azure SQL database.
 This step is optional.